Equality cases for the uncertainty principle in finite Abelian groups: The case of groups , with prime

 \section{The case of groups $\ZZ_{p}\times \ZZ_p$, with $ p$ prime}

-The formula for Meshulam's Function is also given in \cite{DVB2}. \begin{proposition} Let $G=\ZZ_{p}^2$, with $p$ a prime number.
+The formula for Meshulam's Function is also given in \cite{DVB2}. \begin{proposition} Let $G=\ZZ_p\times \ZZ_p$, with $p$ a prime number.
 Then

 $\theta(k,G)= $ \end{proposition} The proof is the same as for Proposition \ref{meshtwoprimes}.
-Remark that now there is no uniqueness for the minimum.
-For $k<p$ it is obtained for both couples $(1, k)$ and $(k,1)$, while, for $k>p$ and $[\frac{k}{p}]=r$, it is obtained for $(p, r)$ and $(r,p)$.
+Let us remark that now the minimum is not achieved at one point.
+For $k<p$ it is attained for both pairs $(1, k)$ and $(k,1)$ (and only there), while, for $k>p$ it is attained for $(p, [\frac{k}{p}])$ and $([\frac{k}{p}],p)$.
+The same proof as for Lemma \ref{k>p} allows us to prove that there is no other pair for which the minimum is attained.